 BEST PRACTICE #7 – LIMIT USE OF CAMPUS AMBASSADORS AT THE EVENT.

-We strongly suggest that you do not use campus ambassadors (currently enrolled students who have interned or accepted an internship offer) to recruit during the event.
+We suggest that you do not use campus ambassadors (currently enrolled students who have interned or accepted an internship offer) to as schedule owners during the event (unless a schedule is clearly labeled that the student is meeting another student).
 Because they are both on campus, recruits have the opportunity to meet with an ambassador in person at a different date.
-Thus, Meet the Firms should be used to facilitate relationships between our students and full-time professionals.
-Campus ambassadors can be used in the follow-up process; hosting in person, small group interactions with potential candidates identified during MTF.
+Thus, the Virtual Meet the Firms should be used to facilitate relationships between our students and full-time professionals.
+Campus ambassadors can be used in the follow-up process; hosting in person, small group interactions with potential candidates identified during VMTF.

 BEST PRACTICE #8 – PROVIDE CONTACT INFORMATION.

 Professionals assigned to a schedule should have an active LinkedIn account connected to their CF+ account.
-Additionally, if you wish for students to be able to contact you, you must give them your contact information during the event interaction.
+Additionally, if you wish for students to be able to contact you, you must give them your contact information during the event interaction (helpful to utilize the chat feature in the video room).
 CF+ does not distribute employer information to students, so students can only follow up via LinkedIn or if you proactively provide your email.

 BEST PRACTICE #9 – FOLLOW-UP AFTER THE EVENT.

 Because students are unable to participate in multiple schedules for the same employer, follow up after the event becomes very important.
 We suggest that staff, seniors, and managers conduct the recruiting during the event with their meeting schedule.
 Then strong candidates can be invited to meet with senior managers, partners, directors etc. over Zoom at a subsequent date to further develop relationships.